Retrievers

 You should be able to identify the following:

 • That an embedding_provider is required.
-In this case, OpenAIEmbeddings, as this was used to originally create the embeddings.
-The embedding provider will be used to generate embeddings for any queries.
+In this case, OpenAIEmbeddings created the embeddings for the movie plots.
+The embedding provider will also generate embeddings for any queries.

-• The connection details for the Neo4j database (url, username, password).
+• The connection to the Neo4j database (graph).

 • The name of the Neo4j index ("moviePlots").

-• The name of the node property that contains the embeddings ("embedding").
+• The name of the node property that contains the embeddings ("plotEmbedding").

 • The name of the node property that contains the text ("plot").